China–Japan relations: After the establishment of the People's Republic of China

-1970s
+Normalization

 In December 1971, the Chinese and Japanese trade liaison offices began to discuss the possibility of restoring diplomatic trade relations, and in July 1972, Kakuei Tanaka succeeded Eisaku Satō as a new Japanese Prime Minister.
 Tanaka assumed a normalization of the Sino-Japanese relations.
 Furthermore, the 1972 Nixon visit to China encouraged the normalization process.
-The normalization process was eased in part because China and Japan had maintained unofficial trade and people-to-people exchanges.
+The normalization process was eased in part because PRC and Japan had maintained unofficial trade and people-to-people exchanges.

-A visit by Tanaka to Beijing culminated in the signing a joint statement on September 29, 1972.
-It normalized diplomatic relations between Japan and the PRC.
+A visit by Tanaka to Beijing culminated in the signing a joint statement on September 29, 1972, which normalized diplomatic relations between Japan and the PRC.
 Japan stated that it was aware of its responsibility for causing enormous damage to the Chinese people during World War II and China renounced its demand for war reparation from Japan.
 Avoiding political disputes over this traumatic history facilitated immediate strategic cooperation.
 The Japanese agreed with the Chinese view on the political status of Taiwan, namely "that Taiwan is an inalienable part of the territory of the People's Republic of China."
 Subsequently, the bilateral economic relationships grew rapidly: 28 Japanese and 30 Chinese economic and trade missions visited their partner country.